NewJerseyStyle/ollama-tools/README.md

 # ollama-tools

 A workaround for models on Ollama that does not support tool calling.
-This module provides a temporary solution to use those models with tools.
+This package provides a temporary solution to use those models with tools.

+Also works as Ollama server wrapper with `ollama-tools --host 0.0.0.0 --port 22434` to proxy the Ollama server with extra support for tool calling with models such as DeepSeek-R1.

 ## Installation
 Install Ollama and get a model